Andrew VanWyngarden: Side projects

 Andrew VanWyngarden is in a project with Kevin Barnes from Of Montreal called Blikk Fang.
 In October 2014, it was announced that two songs would be released by Blikk Fang in Polyvinyl Records' 4 Track Singles Series for 2015.
 He appeared in The Heart is a Drum Machine, a documentary film about the nature of contemporary music.

 In 2014, he released a solo track entitled "I Just Knew" for the surfing film Spirit of Akasha.
 He also released a cover of "I'm Alive", a song originally by Peter Howe.

+In October 2020, VanWyngarden began hosting a radio show on WYXR called Time Passage.

 VanWyngarden mentions Werner Herzog, David Lynch, and Federico Fellini as his favorite directors.

 Personal life

-VanWyngarden said that he is of partial Dutch descent.
-He has previously dated models Camille Rowe and Andreea Diaconu.
-VanWyngarden resides in Rockaway Beach, Queens, New York.
+VanWyngarden is of partial Dutch descent.
+He has previously dated models Camille Rowe, Nasrin Leahy, and Andreea Diaconu.
+In a 2024 interview, he referenced being married.
+VanWyngarden also revealed in an interview he has a daughter.
+He resides in Rockaway Beach, Queens, New York.

-In March 2020, VanWyngarden endorsed Senator Bernie Sanders's second presidential bid.
+In March 2020, VanWyngarden endorsed Senator Bernie Sanders' second presidential bid.

 On November 30, 2020, VanWyngarden released the Fanta Se EP under the DJ name Gentle Dom.
 In January 2021, Gentle Dom released a remix of "All About You" by The Knocks featuring Foster the People.